CommScope's COVID-19 Customer & Partner Hub Visit

 In addition to saving on hardware costs, the C-RAN model can create significant savings in terms of power, cooling and site leasing costs.
 In Asia, the first region to successfully deploy C-RAN commercially, operators have seen operating expenditures (OpEx) drop 30 to 50 percent.
 C-RAN is also enabling operators to access some interesting hidden features of LTE-Advanced (LTE-A) that can increase capacity without costing more money.

-The C-RAN architecture is the future of the wireless network and should be seen as a precursor to 5G.
+The C-RAN architecture is the future of the wireless network and is being implemented in today's 5G networks.
 I expect to see it continue to grow and ultimately dominate the way cell sites are deployed.